stdlib-js/.github/README.md

 > Community health files for for [stdlib][stdlib], a standard library for JavaScript and Node.js.

 stdlib is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing.
 The library provides a collection of robust, high performance libraries for mathematics, statistics, streams, utilities, and more.
-This is the GitHub repository for the stdlib website.
+This is the GitHub repository for stdlib's default community health files.

 For information on how to develop [stdlib][stdlib], see the main project [repository][stdlib].